z0al/dep/README.md

 ## Deployment

-See [docs/deploy.md](./docs/deploy.md) if you would like to run your own instance of this app.
+This app is deployed on free (and single) [Now](https://now.sh) instance which isn't not suitable for real-world usage, you may need to deploy your own instance of the app.
+See [docs/deploy.md](./docs/deploy.md) for more info.

 ## Like it?